logicalclocks/feature-store-api/docs/templates/stream_feature_group.md

 # Stream Feature Group

-Stream Feature Groups are Feature Groups that have unified single API for writing streaming features transparently to both online/offline storage.
-It also compute framework independent, for example other types of Feature Groups support only Apache Spark and/or Python while with Stream Feature Groups other frameworks, such as Apache Flink can be also used.
+Stream Feature Groups are Feature Groups that have unified single API for writing streaming features transparently to both online and offline feature store.
+It is also compute framework independent, for example other types of Feature Groups support only Apache Spark and/or Python while with Stream Feature Group other frameworks, such as Apache Flink can be also used.

 From an API perspective, Stream Feature Groups can be used in the same way as regular feature groups.
 Users can pick features create training datasets.
-Stream Feature Groups can be also used as data source to create derived features, meaning features on which additional feature engineering is applied.

 === "Python"